StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 ## Downloads
-- Ask where to save files: On
+- Ask where to save files (if SD card is detected): On
 - Automatically open when possible: Off
 - Show download progress notifications: On